Hypothyroidism treatment

 Treatment of manifest hypothyroidism

 Manifest hypothyroidism should be treated with medication: Those affected must take levothyroxine (L-thyroxine) once a day, usually for life, to replace the missing thyroid hormones.
 This therapy must be monitored regularly and adjusted to the best individual dose.
 Levothyroxine has the same effect in the body as the natural thyroid hormones.
 Regular hormone intake generally causes the symptoms of hypothyroidism to disappear completely.
+In rare cases, it is also possible to treat the cause of the disease directly and thus normalize thyroid function.
+However, this only works in special cases.

 Treatment of latent hypothyroidism